pamir-ai-pkgs/distiller-sdk/src/distiller_cm5_sdk/hardware/eink/README.md

 Display an image on the screen.
 - `image`: PNG file path (str) or raw 1-bit data (bytes)
 - `mode`: DisplayMode.FULL or DisplayMode.PARTIAL

+##### display_png_auto(image_path, mode=DisplayMode.FULL, scaling=ScalingMethod.LETTERBOX, dithering=DitheringMethod.FLOYD_STEINBERG) -> bool
+Display any PNG image with automatic conversion to display specifications.
+- `image_path`: Path to PNG file (any size, any format)
+- `mode`: Display refresh mode
+- `scaling`: How to scale the image to fit display
+- `dithering`: Dithering method for 1-bit conversion
+- Returns: True if successful

 ##### clear()
 Clear the display (set to white).